psayantan29/Course-Project-IML-CSL2010/readme.md

+Course-Project-IML-CSL2010

+Empirical Analysis Of The General Utility Problem In Machine Learning

 This paper gives the proof of omnipresence of General utility problem across various domains in Machine learning.

 Across vairous method and models namely Neural networks, set covering method, MBAC models,PlSI method etc.